nltp-ashes/Nanosuit/README.md

 ### ABOUT

-This addon adds a fully operational Nanosuit from Crysis.
+This addon adds a fully operational US and Korean nanosuits from Crysis.

+**Important :** This addon is still in development.
+It is stable enough that I feel confident people can start having fun with it.
+But it isn't complete.
+YOU HAVE TO SPAWN THE OUTFIT USING THE [DEBUG MENU ITEM SPAWNER](https://igigog.github.io/anomaly-modding-book/modding-tools/in-game-editors/item-spawner.html).

+**Important :** Expect a lot of soft-conflicts (aka it will work, but it won't look nice) with UI mods.
+Please report as many UI related issues as you can.

 Bellow is a list of features that are currently available in the addon :

+Miscellaneous :
+- The nanosuit comes with third person, first person and world models; inventory icons and character portraits (and even legs model if you use [First Person Visible Body](https://www.moddb.com/mods/stalker-anomaly/addons/swm-ported-visible-body-starter-version))
+- The Nanosuit voice-lines are available in English, French and Russian, depending on the game language
+- The addon features an MCM menu, allowing you to change some settings on the fly
+- When the suit is out of energy, all incoming damage is transferred to the player
+- The suit has basic ballistic, rupture and explosive protection when out of energy
+- The suit will absorb low amounts of radiation, without consuming energy
+- The suit will also absorb higher amounts of radiation, but at the cost of energy

 Armor mode :
 - Absorbs all incoming damage as long as the suit has energy
 - The more powerful is the impact, the more energy it consumes
 - Some damage types consume more energy than others
-- When the suit is out of energy, all incoming damage is transferred to the player
-- The suit does not protect against psi-emissions and blunt force (fall-damage, poltergeist throws, etc.)
+- The mode does not protect against psi-emissions and blunt force (fall-damage, poltergeist throws, etc.)

 Speed mode :
 - Increases walk speed by 25%, does not consume energy